MicrosoftDocs/dynamics365smb-docs/business-central/ui-change-basic-settings.md

 ---
 title: Change basic settings for the current user
-description: Learn how to change some basic settings, for example, your Role Center, company, or work date.
+description: Learn how to change some basic settings in Business Central, for example, your role and role center, company, work date, and time zones.
 author: SorenGP

 ms.service: dynamics365-business-central